Podcasts for health writers are a great source of useful, relevant, accurate and credible information.

-As health writers, we need to find useful, relevant, accurate and credible information on a daily basis.
-Many of us are also freelance writers which means we’re often looking for up-to-date information on running a freelance business, too.
+Many of us are also freelance medical writers which means we’re often looking for up-to-date information on running a freelance business, too.

 Also check out Expert email marketing with Sarah Anderson and What we wish we’d known before we started copywriting for more excellent Hot Copy podcasts!

-This podcast, hosted by Dr Emma Hitt Nichols, talks about productivity specifically for medical and health writers (her second podcast in a series of three on productivity).
+This excellent series of podcasts for health writers, hosted by Dr Emma Hitt Nichols, discusses productivity specifically for medical communicators (her second podcast in a series of three on productivity).
 Emma talks about how to speed up your writing using text expanders, how to organise your background reading and resources from clients, managing your references, setting ground rules for client calls, and much more.
 This podcast contains so much useful and time-saving information, and it’s well worth a listen!

 Check out Emma’s interview with Amy Tippin, CEO of RTL Digital Media, on SEO and Google rankings – what it takes to get to the top to hear about all things SEO (search engine optimisation), mobile-responsiveness; the importance of dynamic content on your website; understanding your google analytics and strategies to grow your business through social media – as well as Michelle Guillemard’s chat with Emma about consumer health writing.

 Dr Ruth DeSouza, Academic Convenor of The Data, Systems and Society Research Network (DSSRN), talks with the Centre of Culture, Ethnicity and Health about how to unpack health jargon and allow access to health information for all people.
-Ruth also discusses her latest projects: a new tool to improve health information and how the way we think about health information is changing through technology.
+In this health literacy podcast, Ruth also discusses her latest projects: a new tool to improve health information and how the way we think about health information is changing through technology.

 Dr Fiona Mackinnon, producer of the NPS MedicineWise podcast and Deputy Editor of Australian Prescriber Journal, talks about the launch of NPS MedicineWise podcasts and the journey to integrate the podcast feature into the company’s communication strategy.